PostHog/posthog.com/contents/docs/cdp/batch-exports/index.md

 ![batch exports ui](../../../images/docs/batch-exports/batch-exports-ui.png)

-Which will let users input the start and end date of the historical export:
+Which will let you input the start and end date of the historical export:

 ![create historic export](../../../images/docs/batch-exports/create-historic-export.png)